hodinsay/portfolio-website-template/README.md

 Afterward:

-Upload the build `dist` folder on https://app.netlify.com/drop
+Upload the built `dist` folder on https://app.netlify.com/drop

 # Optimization:
 - Feel free to change and optimize the website styling to your liking.